mjdi/ukraine-conflict-hashtags/README.md

 **Note:** you can always use Ctrl-R to reverse-i-search for this source command later for subsequent working sessions

-`./venv/bin/python3 -m pip install -r requirements.txt` - install all the dependencies, including those needed for the jupyter notebook kernel
+`venv\Scripts\pip3.exe install -r requirements.txt` - install all the dependencies, including those needed for the jupyter notebook kernel

 these include `jupyter, ipython, ipykernel`

 Now create the kernel with: https://queirozf.com/entries/jupyter-kernels-how-to-add-change-remove

-`ipython kernel install --name "venv" --user'
+`venv\Scripts\ipython.exe kernel install --name "venv" --user`

-`jupyter kernelspec list` - check to see if the kernel is there
+`venv\Scripts\jupyter.exe kernelspec list` - check to see if the kernel is there

 There is a VS Code bug that prevents the kernel from being found right away, see here: https://stackoverflow.com/a/69731836